-Authorisations Condition pilot an aircraft carrying more than one passenger either: you hold a current Class 1 or 2 medical certificate you are accompanied by another pilot who is authorised to pilot the aircraft, and they hold a current Class 1 or 2 medical certificate and occupy a control seat pilot an aircraft above 10,000 ft MSL either: you hold a current Class 1 or 2 medical certificate you are accompanied by another pilot who is authorised to pilot the aircraft, and they hold a current Class 1 or 2 medical certificate and occupy a control seat pilot an aircraft outside: 25 NM of the departure aerodrome a flight training area the direct route between the departure aerodrome and the flight training area you must hold a recreational navigation endorsement see section 4.11 of this guide pilot an aircraft in controlled airspace you must hold a controlled airspace endorsement see section 4.11 of this guide pilot an aircraft at a controlled aerodrome you must hold a controlled aerodrome endorsement see section 4.11 of this guide pilot an aircraft in a contracting state's airspace you must have permission from the contracting state see section 4.11 of this guide If you are the holder of a Class 5 medical self-declaration, you may only fly in single pilo operations that are: Note: Unless you are accompanied by another authorised pilot as detailed above: you must not exercise the privileges of an private operations flights conducted for the purposes of a flights test or eligible check operational rating (other than an instrument flights where a control seat is occupied by a person who is authorised to conduct the operation as the PIC and holds a Class 1 or medical certificate. " under the VFR by day In addition, you are limited to carrying a maximum of one passenger and not permitte fly in formation. within Australian-administered airspace ed to in an aircraft with a maximum take-off weight less than 2,000 kg.
+Authorisations Condition pilot an aircraft carrying more than one passenger either: you hold a current Class 1 or 2 medical certificate you are accompanied by another pilot who is authorised to pilot the aircraft, and they hold a current Class 1 or 2 medical certificate and occupy a control seat pilot an aircraft above 10,000 ft MSL either: you hold a current Class 1 or 2 medical certificate you are accompanied by another pilot who is authorised to pilot the aircraft, and they hold a current Class 1 or 2 medical certificate and occupy a control seat pilot an aircraft outside: 25 NM of the departure aerodrome a flight training area the direct route between the departure aerodrome and the flight training area you must hold a recreational navigation endorsement see section 4.11 of this guide pilot an aircraft in controlled airspace you must hold a controlled airspace endorsement see section 4.11 of this guide pilot an aircraft at a controlled aerodrome you must hold a controlled aerodrome endorsement see section 4.11 of this guide pilot an aircraft in a contracting state's airspace you must have permission from the contracting state see section 4.11 of this guide

+If you are the holder of a Class 5 medical self-declaration, you may only fly in single pilot operations that are:

+- > private operations - > flights conducted for the purposes of a flight test or eligible check - flights where a control seat is occupied by a person who is authorised to conduct the operation as the PIC and holds a Class 1 or 2 medical certificate.

+In addition, you are limited to carrying a maximum of one passenger and not permitted to fly in formation.